HMS Curacoa (D41): Collision

 On the morning of 2 October 1942, Curacoa rendezvoused north of Ireland with the ocean liner Queen Mary, which was carrying approximately 10,000 American troops of the 29th Infantry Division.
 The liner was steaming an evasive "Zig-Zag Pattern No. 8" course at a speed of 28.5 kn, an overall rate of advance of 26.5 kn, to evade submarine attacks.
 The elderly cruiser remained on a straight course at a top speed of 25 kn and would eventually be overtaken by the liner.

-Each captain had different interpretations of The Rule of the Road believing his ship had the right of way.
+The two captains had different interpretations of The Rule of the Road; both believed their ship had the right of way.
 Captain John Wilfred Boutwood of Curacoa kept to the liner's mean course to maximize his ability to defend the liner from enemy aircraft, while Commodore Sir Cyril Gordon Illingworth of Queen Mary continued their zig-zag pattern expecting the escort cruiser to give way.

 We could see our escort zig-zagging in front of us (Note: To the eye-witness, the cruiser's movements may have appeared differently relative to their own ship's movements.) - it was common for the ships and cruisers to zig-zag to confuse the U-boats.
 In this particular case however the escort was very, very close to us.

 I said to my mate "You know she's zig-zigging all over the place in front of us, I'm sure we're going to hit her."

 And sure enough, the Queen Mary sliced the cruiser in two like a piece of butter, straight through the six-inch [sic] armoured plating.